top of page

 barnesph@mcpsmd.org

 Phil Barnes has served as the Coordinator of Instrumental Music & Theatre for Montgomery County Public Schools since 2020.
 In this role, he supports over 200 teachers across the nation's 15th largest school district.
-In 2023, MCPS was named one of America’s Best Communities for Music Education by the NAMM Foundation.
+MCPS is consistently named one of America’s Best Communities for Music Education by the NAMM Foundation.
 Before moving into administration, Phil spent 17 years teaching instrumental music, choral music, piano, guitar, music theory, music history, music technology, and music for special learners at the middle and high school levels.
 He is a proud product of the Maryland music education system, having attended Wicomico County Public Schools and the University of Maryland.

 Sarah Burrall - Queen Anne's County